chilons/transporter/README.md

 Compose Transporter helps with database transformations from one store to another.
 It can also sync from one to another or several stores.

+**This is a fork that adds Elasticsearch v7 support and fixes some issues with PostgresQL** (buggy behavior with updates on `camelCased` fields, `jsonb` fields being understood as text).

 Transporter
 ===========